New York State Faces Signs of Increasing Fiscal Challenges

-The Executive currently projects that the State’s debt capacity, as measured by the statutory cap on State-Supported debt outstanding issued after April 1, 2000, will shrink to just $305 million by SFY 2019-20.
-This decline is partially due to economic conditions, but also to the increased issuance of debt, especially in the years leading up to and including the Great Recession.
-Certain actions, such as a change in the financing structure for State University of New York dormitories, have preserved debt capacity under the statutory cap but did not alter the State’s debt burden.
-The challenge of addressing this debt burden remains.
+The Executive currently projects that the State’s debt capacity, as measured by the statutory cap on State-Supported debt outstanding issued after April 1, 2000, will shrink to just $88 million by SFY 2020-21.
+Certain actions, such as a change in the financing structure for State University of New York dormitories, preserved debt capacity under the statutory cap but did not alter the State’s debt burden.
+Average annual State-Supported debt issuance over the last five fiscal years is nearly 30 percent lower than average annual debt issuance from the previous five year period (SFYs 2007-08 through 2011-12).
+While this has helped keep debt outstanding below the statutory cap, the challenge of addressing the State’s debt burden remains.

 Since statutory debt capacity is partially a function of personal income in New York State, the projected level of such capacity varies with different personal income projections.
-DOB projects personal income in New York State will increase an average of 4.8 percent annually over the next five years.
-IHS Global Insight projects a lower figure, an average of 4.2 percent over the same period.
+DOB projects personal income in New York State will increase an average of 4.5 percent annually over the next five years.
+Some other economic forecasts vary from DOB projections.
+For example, the consulting firm IHS Markit projects a lower figure, an average of 4.3 percent over the same period.
 If personal income grows at a lower rate than anticipated and additional actions are not undertaken, the State’s projected statutory debt capacity would shrink further or, potentially, disappear entirely.

-State-Supported debt issuances are projected to be $30.7 billion over the next five years, an average of $6.1 billion annually, compared to an annual average of $3.7 billion over the previous five years.
-The gap between debt issuances and debt retirement is also projected to grow, with issuances exceeding retirements by over 50 percent on average annually over the next five years, compared to 4 percent over the past five years.
+State-Supported debt issuances are projected to be $33.7 billion over the next five years, an average of $6.7 billion annually, compared to an annual average of $3.4 billion over the previous five years.
+The gap between debt issuances and debt retirement is also projected to grow, with issuances exceeding retirements by over 65 percent on average annually over the next five years, compared to 5 percent under the past five years.